contentauth/c2pa-min/README.md

 NOTE: The example was built and tested on macOS, and these instructions assume you are using macOS.

+## Overview

+The app uses the [new C2PA Rust library API](https://opensource.contentauthenticity.org/docs/rust-sdk/#new-api) which has `Builder` and `Reader` data structures.
+All the code for the main program is in [`src/main.rs`](https://github.com/contentauth/c2pa-min/blob/main/src/main.rs), which calls out to the standalone singer app defined in [`src/bin/signer.rs`](https://github.com/contentauth/c2pa-min/blob/main/src/bin/signer.rs).

+The main program `sign_external` function calls the signer app.
+The signer app reads bytes from `stdin`, signs them using a private key, then  writes the signed bytes to `stdout`.
+The signer app uses a test/development private key and certificate in the `src/fixtures` directory.

 ## Building the application

 **Prerequisites**: Install [Rust](https://www.rust-lang.org/tools/install).